Hubdoc Alternatives for QuickBooks: An Honest 2026 Guide

 7. Expensent — the email-first alternative

-Expensent is not a Hubdoc clone — it is the email-first alternative.
+Expensent is nota Hubdoc clone — it is the email-first alternative.
 If your invoices mostly arrive by email (which is true for most SMBs), Expensent replaces the discovery and routing that Hubdoc's portal-fetch used to do, and hands QBO's built-in OCR the extraction step.
 Hubdoc, Dext, and AutoEntry are bill-data-extraction products that read line items and tax amounts out of invoice PDFs.
 Expensent solves the part of the workflow they leave alone: finding the invoice in your inbox in the first place and getting it to QuickBooks without you lifting a finger.

 The three pillars